Raymond-Iacobacci/TheDebtCollectorsRepository/Backend/README.md

 The attachment itself is stored as a BLOB in the database.
 When the attachments are retrieved from the middleware, they are converted into base64 format and sent to the frontend.
 The API for inserting the attachment is found in the new-request route in tenant/requests.js, and the get-attachments route can be found in user/requests.js.

 ## Expenses
 The manager can add and track expenses associated with their property.
 Currently there are 5 different types of expenses: Maintenence Requests, Utilities, Wages, Mortgage Interest, Other.
-When a manager adds an expense, a new entry is inserted into the expenses table.
-These are the following attributes of the expenses table:
+When a manager adds an expense, a new entry is inserted into the *expenses* table.
+These are the following attributes of *expenses*:
 - expenseID - (primary key) automatically generated int
 - managerID - UUID of manager
 - amount - cost of expense